Gain access to personalized product screening, the best pricing, rewards, and more!

 Special Considerations

-Answer Boric Acid Dust loses effectiveness when it gets wet, so be sure to apply in areas that stay dry.
+Answer Boric Acid Dust loses effectiveness when it gets wet, so be sure to apply it in dry areas.

 Availability | Online |